 Proof Alliance is rebranding, expanding, and we're moving!
 We have a new logo, website, and prevention campaign to help change the norms around drinking during pregnancy.
 And in May 2019 we will be moving to a stand-alone building.
 Proof Alliance commits to the people of Minnesota and we will continue to develop transformative programs to help Minnesotans impacted by FASD.

-Each year, Proof Alliance participates in dozens of events across Minnesota.
+Each year, Proof Alliance participates in community events across Minnesota.
 By attending these events, we are able to share information about FASD and the importance of planned, alcohol-free pregnancies with communities all across the state.
-At these events, Proof Alliance staff and volunteers share our prevention message through fun goodies like lip balms, baby onesies, and pens to remind people that there is no known safe level of alcohol during pregnancy.
+At these events, Proof Alliance staff and volunteers share our prevention message to remind people that there is no known safe level of alcohol during pregnancy.

 If you have an upcoming health fair or community event and want Proof Alliance to participate, please contact Sarah Brown.

 Proof Alliance is committed to preventing fetal alcohol spectrum disorders (FASD).
 In support of this work, each year we offer funding to eligible organizations in Minnesota that are interested in engaging their community through public events focused on preventing FASD.
-The events aim to create awareness of the risks associated with prenatal alcohol exposure and increase the number of people who plan their pregnancies and engage in healthy behaviors before becoming pregnant.
+The events aim to create awareness of the risks associated with prenatal alcohol exposure and increase the number of people who plan their pregnancies and engage in healthy behaviors both before becoming pregnant and during pregnancy.
 To learn more about this grant and the work being done by current grantees, click here.

 The College Ambassador Program is an extension of the Proof Alliance FASD Prevention Grant.
 Through this grant program, colleges and universities in Minnesota can apply for up to $2,500 to host student events focused on preventing FASD.
 The events educate students on the importance of preconception health, planned, alcohol-free pregnancies, and lifestyle choices that support the Proof Alliance prevention message.
 To learn more about the College Ambassador Program, click here.